GalavBhatt/Potato_Leaf_Disease_Classification/README.md

 After the successful completion of model training i moved towards model testing and actual prediction operation.
 I would like to attach my final output below:
 ![Final_result](https://user-images.githubusercontent.com/60823367/134222273-c32d6cc6-2045-40be-8489-022a315efc11.png)

+Further i have attached the Project Report, Presentation and code file respectively in the repository.